yeaulian/StylizedRenderingSystem/index.md

 ![Image](assets/adding_srs.png)

 3. Select the actors you want SRS to affect and enable "Render CustomDepth Pass" in the details panel
-4. If you want SRS to affect your entire scene, disable "Only On Custom Depth" in the details panel of the SDS actor you just dragged into your scene.
+4. If you want SRS to affect your entire scene, disable "Only On Custom Depth" in the details panel of the SRS actor you just dragged into your scene.

 ### 3 - Setting up your Materials to work with SRS

-## Materials and SRS
+# Materials and SRS

 ### SRS_MaterialAttributes